Geodesics, One Point Functions and Black Hole Perturbations: The variation in bulk-boundary propagator

 In the large $h$ limit when $0<x<1$, the hypergeometric functions simplify as follows:

 The detailed derivations of the above asymptotic expansions are given in Appendix \ref{hg}.
 Substituting the above approximations and recalling $x= \frac{r^2-r_+^2}{r^2}$, we get that:

 Substituting the above in \eqref{main}, we recover \eqref{split} exactly.
 Further, the fact that we recover the WKB forms of the green function and bulk-boundary propagator shows that we were justified in considering only \eqref{main}, neglecting the rest of the terms of \eqref{key}.
-Thus, we find that the result \eqref{kfin} is justified from the exact computation in the limit of large conformal dimension.
+We find that the result \eqref{kfin} is justified from the exact computation in the limit of large conformal dimension.
+Thus, within the sector studied in this paper, the matching with $\delta \ell_{\rm hor}$ is not an artifact of an uncontrolled near-horizon approximation.